 Overall, I think the Softub is a fun outdoor hot tub that is therapeutic, convenient, economical, and best of all… portable!
 But there are a few things we don’t like about it.
 See our review, plus photos of our Softub hot tub in use.

 To keep sharp objects in the kitchen out of my toddler’s reach, I made a kitchen utensil holder & universal knife block in one – with just a few pieces of wood and some bamboo skewers.
-This DIY wooden utensil holder cost less than $20 to make, and can be made any size you like!
+This DIY wooden utensil holder is super simple to make, and can be made any size you like!

 Have a lot of spices, packets, and jars in your spice cupboard right now?
 Here are some DIY spice rack ideas to organize your kitchen!
 See how I used paint stir sticks to make my own spice drawer inserts.
 Yep, a $4 DIY spice drawer organizer!
 Then, with the extra space inside my spice cabinet, I was able to better organize the shelves for baking goods and food storage containers.